 Leigh’s class focuses on developing solid and functional ballet technique, playing with musicality, and exploring creativity within ballet movement.

-Michelle Thompson Ulerich is currently a professor at SUNY Purchase, and the newly appointed Artistic Director of Spark Movement Collective.
+Michelle Thompson Ulerich is currently a professor at SUNY Purchase, and the Artistic Director of Spark Movement Collective.
 She received her training from San Francisco Ballet and danced for 14 years with Ballet Austin.
 Also during her time in Texas she earned her undergraduate degree from St. Edward’s University, and began her choreographic career with an emphasis on site specific and immersive dance experiences.
 She is a freelance choreographer in New York, and has recently shown work at The Ailey Citigroup Theater, Arts On Site, The Actors Fund, and The Wadsworth Museum in Connecticut.

 Michelle’s ballet class focuses on technique, musicality, and coordination.
 She finds fun ways to coach her students and help them find connection and joy.